aposte7/blog-system/README.md

 ## 3) Styles (Tailwind and index.css)

--   New project: use the copied `src/app/globals.css` and you’re done.
+-   New project: use the copied src/app/globals.css and you’re done.
--   Existing project: if your variables/utilities conflict, use the provided full theme in `index.css` from this package.
-Copy it into your app (e.g., `src/index.css`) and import it in your root layout:
+-   Existing project: if your variables/utilities conflict, use the provided full theme in index.css from this package.
+Copy it into your app (for example, src/index.css) and import it in your root layout:

 ```tsx
 // src/app/layout.tsx